rybak/atlassian-tweaks/README.md

 ### Bitbucket: readable commit messages
 Commit pages on Bitbucket Cloud are not very readable.
-This user style adds a border around the commit messages and makes the subject line bold.
+This user style adds a border around the commit messages, makes the font monospace, and makes the subject line bold.
+Many aspects of the style can be configured.
 [Demo](https://i.imgur.com/OMnBFQe.png).

 This style supports only Bitbucket Cloud.